 The Julie Wallace Award, in memory of Professor Julie Wallace and her sustained commitment to supporting and promoting early career researchers, is an award that recognises early-stage scientific excellence in the field of nutrition.

-The application portal for the Julie Wallace Award is now closed.
+The application portal for the Julie Wallace Award is now opened.
+Please click HERE to apply.

-The winner of the Julie Wallace Award is invited to present their research at the Nutrition Congress, 2-5 July 2024.
+The winner of the Julie Wallace Award is invited to present their research at the Irish Section Conference 11 - 13 June 2025.
 Please note that on acceptance of the award, you must be available to present and submit a paper to the Proceedings of the Nutrition Society.
 The winner is also invited to present a lecture about their career at the Society's student focussed conference, Nutrition Futures, in September.

 All communications regarding your submission including acceptance will be electronic using the email address provided on your submission.